MAS KiwiSaver Scheme Review

 |

-Unlike schemes like Milford, Fisher Funds, JUNO and Booster, MAS doesn't employ in-house investment managers.
+Unlike schemes like Milford, Fisher Funds, Pie Funds and Booster, MAS doesn't employ in-house investment managers.
 The numbers and costs of doing so can be significant - this 2019 article suggests Milford has close to 100 employees, including a private wealth team of 26 and a similar number of investment specialists.
 Such costs are passed on to the investors.
 MAS is arguably cost-effective, given investors will benefit from JBWere and Blackrock's economies of scale. |

-Signing up isn't complicated, but you’ll need to decide what fund to invest in firstSigning up to MAS KiwiSaver is simple and quick, but you’ll need to decide your fund first.
+Signing up isn't complicated, but you’ll need to decide what fund to invest in firstSigning up to the MAS KiwiSaver Scheme is simple and quick, but you’ll need to decide your fund first.
 Helpfully, the names of the seven funds - Global Equities, Aggressive, Growth, Balanced, Moderate, Conservative and Cash, are free of buzzwords or spin.

 Generally, if you're looking for a safe investment with the lowest risk of seeing your original investment fall, a cash or conservative fund could be a suitable option.
 If you're looking for a higher return and are prepared to have your money in higher-risk investments that could fall in value, a global equities, aggressive or growth fund would likely be a suitable starting point.
-If you're not sure of what to invest in and want to have a range of options to pick from, look at Sorted's FundFinder tool, which includes all seven MAS KiwiSaver funds. |
+If you're not sure of what to invest in and want to have a range of options to pick from, look at Sorted's FundFinder tool, which includes all seven MAS KiwiSaver Scheme funds. |

 Our Conclusion